tm logo

 • Filing basis: Use in commerce or intent to use.

-• Specimen: A sample showing how the mark is used in commerce (for Use in Commerce applications).
+• Specimen: A sample showing how the mark is used in commerce (for use in commerce applications).

 • Ongoing support: After filing, we'll continue to monitor your trademark, alert you to any potential issues, and provide continuous support.

-Step 5: Monitor and respond to office actions
+Step 5: Monitor and respond to Office Actions

 Once the application is filed, an examining attorney reviews it.
 They may issue an Office Action, requesting additional information or pointing out potential conflicts.

-• Respond Promptly: Address all issues raised within the specified timeframe.
+• Respond promptly: Address all issues raised within the specified timeframe.

-• Amend Application: Make necessary changes to increase approval chances.
+• Amend application: Make necessary changes to increase approval chances.

 Step 6: Final approval and publication